spacechain/token-v2/ETHERSCAN-MIGRATION.md

 4. Click "OK" to acknowledge this is an Etherscan beta product.
 5. Scroll down to "4. createUpgrader" and click the **Write** button.
 6. Sign the transaction with your wallet, and wait for the transaction to confirm.
+7. **Wait 7 or more minutes** (~30 confirmations) before proceeding.
+This waiting-for-confirmations step is important for full security.

 ## Step 3 - Record Personal Upgrader address